RED LIGHT CAMERAS

 Taping Your Trial

-transcript of a trial where the defendant was "saved by the steno.")
 You clearly have the right to have your ticket trial recorded or steno'd (or to record it yourself, with the court's knowledge).
 But in many courts you have to ask, because they do not already have a steno or a recording system.
 And in some courts you may have to fight for your right.
 It is best to make the request ahead of time, before the trial date.
 Here's a sample form:

-(Name and address of Defendant)
+(Name, address and phone of Defendant)

 ________________________________